Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: System Overview

-\heading{Correctness module} The outputs of the previous stages are often inaccurate or incomplete.
-To increase its confidence, \sys employs a set of metrics that quantify several aspects of the I/O pairs and regenerated implementations of the target component (step 3 and 6 in \cref{fig:system-overview}).
-In the I/O pair generation module, the correctness module targets a code coverage threshold on the source component.
-In the code regeneration module, the module verifies that the produced library complies with the specifications of the \textit{generated} I/O pair set.
-Each produced artifact is considered \textit{correct} if it passes all the correctness criteria.
-However, if the I/O examples fail to achieve 100\% code coverage on the original component, \sys proceeds regardless.
+\heading{Completeness module} \sys employs a set of metrics that quantify several aspects of the input-output pairs and regenerated components (steps 3 and 6 in \cref{fig:system-overview}).
+In the input-output pair generation module, the module targets a code coverage threshold (100\%) on the source component.
+In the code regeneration module, the module verifies that the regenerated component complies with the specifications of the generated input-output pair set.
+Each produced artifact is considered correct if it passes all the correctness criteria.
+If the input-output examples fail to achieve 100\% code coverage on the original component, \sys proceeds regardless.
 This accounts for the scenario of stealthy, malicious code that does not execute during testing.

 \heading{Revision module} In cases where accuracy or completeness thresholds are not met, \sys's \emph{revision} module activates and attempts to improve the quality of the generated content.
-The revision module operates in a closed loop, with the LLM's output from one iteration feeding back as part of the input for the next one. \sys performs a tune-able number of revisions (three by default), after which, if the correctness module has not marked the output as correct, the system stops and discards the generated content, issuing an error message.
+The revision module operates in a closed loop, with the LLM's output from one iteration feeding back as part of the input for the next one. \sys performs a tuneable number of revisions (three by default), after which, if the correctness module has not marked the output as correct, the system stops and discards the generated content, issuing an error message.
 Otherwise, the output is saved on disk and \sys continues execution.